ProvableHQ/welcome/documentation/developer/language/09_circuits.md

 The circuit function must be called using dot `.` syntax (similar to Rust syntax).
 The instantiated circuit variable must be defined using a `const` declaration.

-All functions which do not contain the `self`, `mut self`, or `const self` keyword are considered static.
+All functions which do not contain the `self`, `&self`, or `const self` keyword are considered static.
 They must be called using double colon `::` syntax.

 ```leo
 circuit Foo {